LibraryCarpentry/lc-tdm/_episodes/04-tokenising-text.md

 ```

 ### Tokenising a string
-In order to process text we need to break it down into tokens.
+In order to process tex,t we need to break it down into tokens.
 As we explained at the start, a token is a letter, word, number, or punctuation which is contained in a string.

 To tokenise we first need to import the ```word_tokenize``` method from the ```tokenize``` package from NLTK which allows us to do this without writing the code ourselves.